 While, on paper, Israel upholds complete religious freedom, the situation on the ground is different, particularly for those who wear Christian religious garb in Jerusalem.
 Attacks on Christians such as spitting, physical violence and graffiti on churches have multiplied in recent years.

-Journalist Michael Kelly, the newly appointed director of the Irish branch of Aid to the Church in Need, has witnessed spitting attacks.
+Journalist Michael Kelly, the recently-appointed director of public affairs of the Church in Need, Ireland*, has witnessed spitting attacks.
 When far-right nationalist and religious extremists marched this week through the Old Muslim Quarter, they were also targeting Christians.

 Radical Jewish elements have been emboldened by ultranationalists in Binyamin Netanyahu’s government, like Itamar Ben-Gvir, the internal security minister, whose brief includes the police force.
 He addressed the marchers, assuring them that “Jerusalem is ours”.